 A trust can provide several benefits to the parents of minor children.
 To begin with, as the Settlor of the trust you appoint the Trustee, and any successor Trustees, allowing you to decide who will protect and manage the inheritance you leave your children.
 In addition, a trust lets you stagger the inheritance you leave your children instead of giving them a lump sum and decide when they receive those distributions.
 No matter how mature a child may be, handing an 18-year-old a large lump sum inheritance is rarely a wise idea.
 Instead, you may wish to direct the trust to distribute that inheritance in increasingly valuable disbursements over the course of several years to allow your child an opportunity to learn to handle his/her finances.
 Finally, unlike a Will, a trust can also help you plan for the possibility of your own incapacity.
 Whereas the terms of a Will only apply upon the death of the Testator, a trust can cover incapacity as well.
 This allows you to make certain that someone of your choosing takes over control of your assets in the event of your incapacity instead of leaving it up to a judge.
 This further allows you to make certain your children continue to benefit from the assets held in the trust even if you are unable to manage those assets because of your incapacity.

 Contact a Grand Forks Estate Planning Attorney

 Please join us for an upcoming FREE seminar.
-If you have additional questions or concerns about how to protect your children in your estate plan, contact a Grand Forks estate planning attorney at German Law Group by calling 701-738-0060 to schedule an appointment.
+If you have additional questions or concerns about how to protect your children in your estate plan, contact a Grand Forks estate planning attorney at German Law by calling 701-738-0060 to schedule an appointment.